Preconditioned Chebyshev BiCG for parameterized linear systems: Derivation of Preconditioned Chebyshev BiCG for parameterized linear systems

 \section{Derivation of Preconditioned Chebyshev BiCG for parameterized linear systems}

 In \cite{Frommer2003res} a BiCG algorithm was derived in order to solve a seed system of the form \eqref{seed}, as well as a shifted system of the form \eqref{last-in-shifted}, without requiring additional matrix-vector products for the iterates of the shifted system.
 Additionally, in \cite{PreCondAhmed}, a multishift BiCG algorithm with polynomial preconditioning was proposed to approximate the solutions for a family of shifted systems simultaneously.
 Such approaches are far less costly than solving each system of interest individually in a BiCG setting, without degrading convergence in general.

 We summarize below a derivation of the original algorithm from \cite{Frommer2003res}, adapted to our shifted system stemming from a companion linearization formed from a Chebyshev interpolation as in \eqref{companion}.
 The method is based on the observation that the residual vectors of the seed system can be used to generate a basis for the Krylov subspace~\eqref{krylov-subspace}.
-The description which follows serves to clarify the steps in Algorithm~\ref{alg:MCBiCG}, which we will also refer to as the \textit{exact algorithm}.
+The description which follows serves to clarify the steps in Algorithm~\ref{alg:MCBiCG}, which we will refer to as the Exact Algorithm~\ref{alg:MCBiCG} or the {\em exact algorithm}.

-Lines $1-8$ of Algorithm~\ref{alg:MCBiCG} correspond to a variant of the standard BiCG method.
-This implementation is based on a Lanczos biorthogonalization, applied to the seed system \eqref{seed}.
+Lines $1-8$ of the Exact Algorithm~\ref{alg:MCBiCG} correspond to a variant of the standard BiCG method.
+This implementation is based on a Lanczos biorthogonalization, applied to the seed system~\eqref{seed}.
 The coupled two-term recurrence formulation used here is based on an implicitly formed LU decomposition of the tridiagonal matrix $T_j$ as in \eqref{relations}; see \cite{IteratMSparseSys} for a detailed description.
 The search direction vectors in this formulation are updated as

 where the residual vectors